Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 - A call without an explicit receiver: `foo()`;

-For each of these cases, a compiler should first pick a number of _overload candidates_ which is a set of functions that may be the intended callees and then _choose the most specific function_ to call based on the types of the function and the call operands.
+For each of these cases, a compiler should first pick a number of _overload candidates_ which is a set of callables that may be the intended callees and then _choose the most specific function_ to call based on the types of the function and the call operands.
 Please note that the overload candidates are picked **before** the most specific function is chosen.

+### Callables and invoke convention

+A *callable* $X$ for the purpose of this document is one of the following:

+- A function named $X$ at declaration site;
+- A property named $X$ at declaration site with an operator function called `invoke` that is available as member or extension in the current scope.

+In the latter case a call $X$`(`$Y_0$`,`$Y_1$`,...,`$Y_N$`)` is an overloadable operator which is expanded to $X$`.invoke(`$Y_0$`,`$Y_1$`,...,`$Y_N$`)`.
+The call may contain type parameters, named parameters, variable argument parameter expansion and trailing lambda parameters, all of which are forwarded as-is to the corresponding `invoke` function.

+A *member callable* is either a member function or a member property with member operator `invoke`.
+An *extension callable* is either an extension function, a member property with an extension operator `invoke` or an extension property with an extension operator `invoke`.

+When calculating overload resolution sets, member callables produce the following separate sets (ordered by priority, bigger priority first):
+- Member functions;
+- Member properties.

+Extension callables produce the following separate sets (ordered by priority, bigger priority first):
+- Extension functions;
+- Member properties with extension invoke;
+- Extension properties with member invoke;
+- Extension properties with extension invoke.

+This division is more granular than all other means of dividing resolution candidates into sets, meaning that it is performed the last.

 ### Overload resolution for a fully-qualified call

-If the function name is fully-qualified (that is, contains full package path), then the overloading candidate set simply contains all the functions with the same name in the same package.
+If the callable name is fully-qualified (that is, contains full package path), then the overloading candidate set simply contains all the callables with the same name in the same package.
+As a package name may never clash with any other declared entity, after performing division of callables, these are the only sets available.

 Example:
 ```kotlin